What follows is a definition of some of the terms I will be

 how one identifies a mushroom after getting a DNA sequence.

-The DNA of a mushroom is something on the order of 50 million
+The DNA of a mushroom is something on the order of 50 million base pairs (called

-base pairs (called nucleotides) long.
-That’s much shorter than human DNA, which
+nucleotides) long.
+That’s much shorter than human DNA, which has about 3 billion

-has about 3 billion base pairs.
-It’s still too expensive to sequence (and
+base pairs.
+It’s still too expensive to sequence (and unwieldy to analyze) that

-some short areas that can be sequenced that can more easily provide a good deal
+much DNA, so the scientific community has agreed on some short genes that can be sequenced that can more easily provide a good deal

 of valuable information.
 One of the most popular regions to sequence, called ITS